KarmaComputing/container-hosting/README.md

-###This repo automatically creates a new repository with the following features in your own user github account:
+## This repo automatically creates a new repository with the following features in your Github account:
-* release versions
+* auto release versions
 * code analytics
-* issue templates
+* issues template
-* dokku pr-previews and deployment.
+* repository secrets creation
-* repositor secrets
+* dokku pr-previews and deployment workflows
-* deletiion of the dokku pr-previews after merge.
+* deletion of the dokku pr-previews after merge.

-To start creating first create a token (PAT)</br>
+## To start creating first create a token (PAT)</br>
 https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token

 Then you will need to fill the .env.example with the required information. </br>